riscv-steel/riscv-steel/docs/getting.md

 ## What you need to know first

-Steel must be connected to a word-addressed memory with 1 clock cycle read/write latency, which means that the memory takes 1 clock cycle to complete both read and write operations.
+Steel must be connected to a word-addressed memory with 1 clock cycle read/write latency, which means that the memory should take 1 clock cycle to complete both read and write operations.
 The signals used to fetch instructions and to read/write data were designed to facilitate the integration with FPGA Block RAMs and memory arrays.

 ## Using Steel in your project